Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/explodinggradients/ragas/issues/1932#issuecomment-2676191712) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: @Vidit-Ostwal has suggested that you share the problem you are facing.
-Providing details about the issue you are experiencing will help others understand the context and provide more relevant assistance.
-Sharing specific error messages or code snippets can help identify the root cause and facilitate a faster resolution.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful to share the problem being faced so that they can understand the context and provide more specific advice or assistance.
+They emphasize the importance of providing detailed information about the issue to facilitate a more effective troubleshooting process.*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1731#issuecomment-2676190883) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing code to reproduce @zoey-lyu's issue.
-This would be helpful for understanding the root cause and finding a solution.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing code examples to reproduce @zoey-lyu's findings.
+They believe this will aid in understanding and troubleshooting the reported issue.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2051#issuecomment-2671690311) in [crewAIInc/crewAI] on 2025-02-20.
-  > *AI Summary: @Vidit-Ostwal has suggested that to create a GitHub Action that automatically generates a summary of a pull request, the following guidelines should be followed: - Fetch the pull request details using the GitHub API. - Tokenize the pull request body and merge conflict files (if any). - Group the tokenized*
+  > *AI Summary: @Vidit-Ostwal has suggested adding specific guidelines for comment summarization.
+These guidelines include: - Create a 100-word summary of the entire comment, covering all critical information. - Avoid mentioning users and external links. - Ignore code examples, focusing on key messages. - Ensure accuracy and completeness, reflecting all relevant details. -*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2670361982) in [crewAIInc/crewAI] on 2025-02-20.
-  > *AI Summary: @Vidit-Ostwal suggests that the current discussion is within the scope of a flow. @Vidit-Ostwal also tags @yqup for confirmation.
-Additionally, @Vidit-Ostwal requests clarification from @lorenzejay on the topic.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue is within the scope of a flow, and tagged a user to verify this.
+Additionally, @Vidit-Ostwal has requested further clarification from the original commenter to better understand their inquiry.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2670361167) in [crewAIInc/crewAI] on 2025-02-20.
-  > *AI Summary: @Vidit-Ostwal has suggested that the search for the "crew.py" file should be conducted recursively within all files and folders of the current directory, regardless of the crewai project structure.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the code snippet he provided is independent of the crewai project structure.
+It recursively searches for a file named "crew.py" within all the files and folders of the current directory.*
 - [Commented](https://github.com/microsoft/autogen/issues/5591#issuecomment-2666323375) in [microsoft/autogen] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested exploring alternative methods to clone the autogen repo.
-They specifically seek a solution that allows them to use the repo in an environment while also having the ability to modify and edit it. @jackgerrits has been tagged for their input on this matter.*
+  > *AI Summary: @Vidit-Ostwal has suggested looking into alternative methods for cloning the autogen repo to utilize it in an environment while also allowing for modifications and edits.
+They have specifically asked about whether any such options exist.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/1985#issuecomment-2665955523) in [crewAIInc/crewAI] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue #1984 has been fixed.*
+  > *AI Summary: @Vidit-Ostwal has suggested closing the issue #1984 as fixed.
+The issue was related to an unspecified bug that has now been resolved.
+No further action is required.*
 - [Commented](https://github.com/microsoft/autogen/issues/5579#issuecomment-2665605410) in [microsoft/autogen] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested that @fniedtner does not have access to the current webpage.
-This suggestion is likely made in reference to the error message displayed on the screen.*
+  > *AI Summary: @Vidit-Ostwal has suggested showing that you don't have access to the current page by adding a new alert system.
+This system would utilize the alert component, and the alert would be triggered when the user tries to access a page they do not have access to.
+The alert would display*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2664518371) in [crewAIInc/crewAI] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested that the simplest way to address this issue is to utilize the `crew.reset_memories('all')` function.
-This suggestion has been implemented in a pull request, along with a fix to the CLI command to ensure it retrieves the correct attribute.*
+  > *AI Summary: @Vidit-Ostwal has suggested using `crew.reset_memories('all')` to provide the simplest way to reset the memories.
+They have implemented this change in their PR and also fixed the CLI command to fetch the correct attribute.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful if the entire code can be shared once for reference.
-This would provide a complete overview of the code and make it easier to understand the context and structure of the project.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing the entire code in one place for ease of reference.
+They believe that having all the code in one location would make it simpler to understand and review.*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/microsoft/autogen/issues/5591) in [microsoft/autogen]: Error while installing autogen in editable version (2025-02-18).
-  > *AI Summary: @Vidit-Ostwal has suggested looking into a file structuring issue when attempting to install autogen in editable version.
-The error encountered suggests multiple top-level packages exist in a flat-layout, which setuptools does not support.
-To resolve this, the user can consider custom discovery, src-layout, or explicitly setting `py_modules` or `packages`.*
+  > *AI Summary: @Vidit-Ostwal has suggested looking into a file structuring issue when installing autogen in editable version.
+They encountered an error indicating multiple top-level packages discovered in a flat layout.
+They recommend exploring custom discovery, src-layout, or explicitly setting py_modules or packages to resolve this issue.
+Resources to understand the error better*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a possible solution to an issue where a crew with `human_input` set to True fails to run due to the lite llm not being given the user role in the messages.
-They have proposed adding feedback in the user role to resolve this issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding feedback in the user role to fix the issue where the lite LLM is not given the user role in the messages when called.
+This is causing the crew to fail for any input provided by the user.*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested that when calling the litellm API through Google Studio, a BadRequestError is encountered due to unspecified contents in the GenerateContentRequest.
-The error code is 400, and the error message is "contents is not specified".
-The code provided demonstrates the issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested that a BadRequestError was encountered when attempting to call litellm with the Google Studio API.
+The error message indicates that the contents of the GenerateContentRequest are not specified.
+The code sample provided does not include the contents parameter, so it must be added to the request.
+The*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested that the port 9000 conflict issue can be resolved by changing the port in the docker compose file.
-However, they believe that the port may be used internally elsewhere and needs to be changed in additional locations.
-They've provided a reproduction scenario but have not specified the*
+  > *AI Summary: @Vidit-Ostwal has suggested that port 9000 is being used by another system process, preventing langfuse from setting up correctly via docker compose up.
+They believe port 9000 is referenced internally in multiple places, making it difficult to change.
+They are willing to contribute a fix if necessary.*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that the documentation for `Embedder` incorrectly specifies `model` as the input parameter instead of `model_name`.
-This affects several examples in the documentation, including those for Azure OpenAI, Google AI, Vertex AI, and Cohere embeddings.
-The issue is present on macOS Monterey, Python 3.10, and the latest versions*
+  > *AI Summary: @Vidit-Ostwal has suggested that the sample code examples provided in the CrewAI documentation for using embeddings should be updated.
+In the current examples, the embedder function takes the input parameter `model` instead of `model_name`.
+This inconsistency is observed across multiple examples, including those using Azure OpenAI, Google AI, Vertex AI,*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2155) in [crewAIInc/crewAI]: Fixed the issue 2123 around memory command with CLI (2025-02-17).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving issue #2123 by patching the `get_crew()` function to obtain the correct object.
-This addresses the core problem that was causing the issue and is expected to fix the error.*
+  > *AI Summary: @Vidit-Ostwal has suggested patching the `get_crew()` function to resolve issue #2123.
+The patch ensures the function returns the correct object, addressing the issue.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested fixing issue #2111 by adding a user message formatted by "feedback".
-The specific details of the code implementation using "feedback" to format the user message are not provided in this comment.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111.
+The fix involves adding user message formatted by `feedback`.
+Unfortunately, no further details or context are available in the comment.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue reported in #2067.
-The proposed solution addresses the problem that was previously encountered, ensuring that the issue is resolved in this update.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue mentioned in issue #2067.
+Unfortunately, they did not provide any additional details on the nature of the fix or the specific changes implemented.
+Therefore, it is unclear what the fix entails or how it resolves the issue.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the reset memories issue reported in issue #2023.
-Additionally, they recommend removing the relevant CLI command and making necessary documentation updates.
-However, they emphasize that these changes are contingent on the solution's overall alignment.*
+  > *AI Summary: @Vidit-Ostwal has suggested changes to resolve the reset memories issue reported in #2023.
+Their proposed solution involves: 1.
+Removing the CLI command for resetting memories 2.
+Making necessary documentation updates @Vidit-Ostwal has indicated a willingness to implement these changes upon confirmation that the suggested solution is aligned with the project's*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue raised in issue #2030.
-The specific details are not provided in the comment, but it is understood that this change addresses the concerns mentioned in the issue.
-It is recommended to review the code changes and ensure that they adequately resolve*
+  > *AI Summary: @Vidit-Ostwal has suggested that this commit fixes the documentation issue mentioned in #2030.
+This is expected to resolve the problem.*

 ## ⭐ Starred Repositories
 - Starred [huggingface/picotron](https://github.com/huggingface/picotron) on 2025-02-20.